lhuxohl/tictactoe/README.md

 ## Setup

-The script runs in the command line using:
+The script runs in the command line using Python:

 ```
 python3 tictactoe.py